IBM Cloud Docs

 Yes.
 Whenever possible, you shouldn't lock down your network until you've populated it with the servers you plan to use.

-IBM support is forbidden by policy to examine or alter VRA or dedicated firewall configuration without a customer's explicit involvement, so in most cases support cannot know that a VRA is responsible for stalled or failed server provisions.
+IBM support is forbidden by policy to examine or alter VRA or dedicated firewall configuration without a customer's explicit involvement, so support cannot know that a VRA is responsible for stalled or failed server provisions.

 It is the customer's responsibility to ensure that the VRA or firewall is configured to permit automated server provisions before the server order is placed.
 Provisions that are blocked by a customer-managed VRA or firewall are the customer's responsibility to resolve.
 Such provisioning delays are not subject to SLAs or credits.
 Ordered systems can be returned to inventory (after customer data is expunged) if the customer does not respond quickly.